UK-Export-Finance/tfs-api/README.md

 * Unit test :   These tests are written using Jest and ends with `*.test.ts` extension.
 * API test  :   These tests are written using Jest and ends with `*.api-test.ts` extension.
-* E2E test  :   These tests are written using Cypress and ends with `*.spec.ts` extension.
-Currently there are *no* E2E tests and none are executed during CI/CD.
+* E2E test  :   These tests are written using Cypress and ends with `*.e2e-test.ts` extension.
+Currently there are **no** E2E tests and none are executed during CI/CD.

 ```bash
 # unit tests